 $200 MILLION: Octopus

 Microsoft co-founder Paul Allen owns a 414-foot yacht dubbed the Octopus.
 It has 41 suites and cost a whopping $200 million to build.
-The Octopus comes with a pool, two helicopters, and a movie theater.
+The Octopus comes with a pool, two helicopters, and a movie theatre.
 If that’s not enough, there’s also a basketball court and recording studio.